 The power of storytelling in human evolution and development is often overlooked in sport.
 PDP Editor and UEFA A licensed coach, Dave Wright discusses how the stories we share and our ability to change the narrative can shape the future of player development.

-Player Development Project is almost four-years-old.
+At the time of writing, Player Development Project is almost four-years-old.
 During our time as a team and an ever-growing network of contributors, we have been fortunate enough to interview and connect with hundreds of experts in a variety of fields in player development across sports, all of them with a different story.
 One of those is Al Smith, Co-founder of myfastestmile.
 In one of our first ever webinars, Al spoke about the importance of the ‘Sporting Narrative’ and how coaching, culture and sport is shaped by stories.
 This conversation with Al shifted my own thinking about how I approach coaching.
 I write this piece in the middle of the FIFA World Cup where drama, upsets, theatrics and heroics have been on display, so it’s a good time to reflect on the dominant narratives at play.

 Before I elaborate on how stories impact on player development and to provide some context, the idea for this article came about when I recently began reading the book, Sapiens – A Brief History of Human Kind.
 In this book, author Yuval Noah Harari outlines the shift in human existence around the time of the cognitive and then the agricultural revolution.
 On the cognitive revolution, Harari writes: